langleyfoxall/technologies/devops/git/workflow.md

 original repository is a reviewed and clean set of lots of contributions.

 #### Branch Protection
-`master` and `production` should require pull requests to push code to.
+`develop` and `production` should require pull requests to push code to.

-The `master` branch should be reviewed by at least a development peer, and any code going to `production` should be reviewed by at least `2` people, with one of those being a Senior/Lead Developer.
+The `develop` branch should be reviewed by at least a development peer, and any code going to `production` should be reviewed by at least `2` people, with one of those being a Senior/Lead Developer.

 #### Feature Branches
-Feature branches are intended to hold code away from the `master` branch whilst in development, in order to keep the `master` branch functional (for the most part) and complete at all times.
+Feature branches are intended to hold code away from the `develop` branch whilst in development, in order to keep the `develop` branch functional and complete at all times.

-Once a feature has been completed and tested, a Pull Request should be created to merge that feature into the `master` branch.
+Once a feature has been completed and tested, a Pull Request should be created to merge that feature into the `develop` branch.
 This allows for another team member to sanity check the code and for Travis CI to run any tests/linting.

 In the case that the project is a solo project, an external reviewer should be requested.
 This should be a